coala/coala/docs/Getting_Involved/Codestyle.md

-If you want to write a construct with brackets and elements that does not fit into one line, Pythons implicit line joining inside parentheses, brackets and braces can be used to avoid ugly backslashes as newline escapes.
+If you want to write a construct with brackets and elements that does not fit into one line, Pythons implicit line joining inside parentheses, brackets and braces must be used instead of ugly backslashes as newline escapes.

 There are two variants for multiline statements.